Fire Emblem: Three Houses Review Addendum - The Path of Maddening Mode

 Fire Emblem: Three Houses is a tremendous game.
 In my original review, I especially praised things like its world-building and character writing - the best the series has seen since the Tellius duology days, at least.
 However one of my sticking points was that the game felt just a tad too breezy as a strategy RPG.
 I won't repeat all my commentary here, but put briefly, I felt I was making progress through the game a little too easily, not engaging in all the systems the game offered simply because I didn't need to in order to succeed.

 Since release, a new Maddening Mode difficulty level has been added to the game as a free update.
-These sorts of modes have become common in more recent titles, sometimes referred to as Lunatic in previous games.
+These sorts of modes have become common in more recent Fire Emblem titles, sometimes referred to as Lunatic in previous games.
 I knew I had to try this new mode out, and since that update, I've completed a Golden Deer route playthrough on this higher difficulty level.
-And such, I wanted to reflect on my thoughts for this new mode and how it relates to my previous write-up.
+And such, I wanted to reflect on my thoughts on this new mode and how it relates to my previous write-up.
 Concisely, it was a tough but rewarding playthrough.

-I should mention, Maddening is probably not the ideal 'Hard' mode.
+Maddening is probably not the ideal 'Hard' mode.
 I doubt it's really meant to be a well-balanced way to engage the player.
 I look at it more a sucker punch-you-in-the-mouth mode, where you have to overcome the sometimes unfair things the game throws at you.

 Maddening Mode is not just raising the stats of enemy units.
 There are now more enemies on each map, and many have new passive Abilities equipped, such as high-level proficiencies or the sword/lance/axe-breaker weapon triangle passives.
 Past a point, it almost felt like I was playing a Fire Emblem game where the classic weapon triangle had never left.